Desert climate: Hot desert climates

 Hot desert climates (BWh) are typically found under the subtropical ridge in the lower middle latitudes or the subtropics, often between 20° and 33° north and south latitudes.
 In these locations, stable descending air and high pressure aloft clear clouds and create hot, arid conditions with intense sunshine.
-Hot desert climates are found across vast areas of North Africa, West Asia, northwestern parts of the Indian subcontinent, southwestern Africa, interior Australia, the Southwestern United States, northern Mexico, sections of southeastern Spain, the coast of Peru and Chile and parts of the Brazilian sertão.
+Hot desert climates are found across vast areas of North Africa, West Asia, northwestern parts of the Indian subcontinent, southwestern Africa, interior Australia, the Southwestern United States, northern Mexico, the coast of Peru and Chile, parts of the Brazilian sertão and the southeastern coast of Spain.
 This makes hot deserts present in every continent except Antarctica.

 At the time of high sun (summer), scorching, desiccating heat prevails.
 Hot-month average temperatures are normally between 29 and 35 C, and midday readings of 43–46 C are common.
 The world's absolute heat records, over 50 C, are generally in the hot deserts, where the heat potential can be the highest on the planet.
 This includes the record of 56.7 C in Death Valley, which is currently considered the highest temperature recorded on Earth.
 Some deserts in the tropics consistently experience very high temperatures all year long, even during wintertime.
 These locations feature some of the highest annual average temperatures recorded on Earth, exceeding 30 C, up to nearly 35 C in Dallol, Ethiopia.
 This last feature is seen in sections of Africa and Arabia.
 During colder periods of the year, night-time temperatures can drop to freezing or below due to the exceptional radiation loss under the clear skies.
 However, temperatures rarely drop far below freezing under the hot subtype.